alfonso1003/mixpanel_viz/README.md

 # mixpanel_viz

-This is my solution for a coding challenge for a job interview in which I'm, as of the time of this writing, a candidate.
+This is my solution to a coding challenge for a company which, as of the time of this writing, I am a job candidate.
 I created a visualization using HTML/CSS/Javascript/d3.
 The data and instructions for this challenge can be found in the mixpanel directory.

 ## Displaying the visualization